Federal Reserve Board of Governors: Statutory description

 Governors are appointed by the president of the United States and confirmed by the Senate for staggered 14-year terms.
 By law, the appointments must yield a "fair representation of the financial, agricultural, industrial, and commercial interests and geographical divisions of the country".
 As stipulated in the Banking Act of 1935, the chair and vice chair of the Board are two of seven members of the Board of Governors who are appointed by the president from among the sitting governors of the Federal Reserve Banks.

-The terms of the seven members of the Board span multiple presidential and congressional terms.
+The terms of the seven members of the board span multiple presidential and congressional terms.
 Once a member of the Board of Governors is appointed by the president, the members function mostly independently.
 Such independence is unanimously supported by major economists.
-The Board is required to make an annual report of operations to the Speaker of the House.
+The board is required to make an annual report of operations to the speaker of the House.
 It also supervises and regulates the operations of the Federal Reserve Banks, and the U.S. banking system in general.
 The Board obtains its funding from charges that it assesses on the Federal Reserve Banks, and not from the federal budget, though net earnings of the Federal Reserve Banks are ultimately remitted to the US Treasury.

 Membership is by statute limited in term, and a member who has served for a full 14-year term is not eligible for reappointment.
 However, individuals have been appointed to serve the remainder of another member's uncompleted term and thereafter reappointed to serve a full 14-year term.
 Since "upon the expiration of their terms of office, members of the Board shall continue to serve until their successors are appointed and have qualified", a member can serve for significantly longer than a full term of 14 years.
 The law provides for the removal of a member of the board by the president "for cause".

-The chair and vice chair of the Board of Governors are appointed by the president from among the sitting Governors.
-They both serve a four-year term and they can be renominated as many times as the president chooses until their terms on the Board of Governors expire.
+The chair, vice chair, and vice chair for supervision of the Board of Governors are appointed by the president from among the sitting governors.
+They each serve a four-year term and they can be renominated as many times as the president chooses until their terms on the Board of Governors expire.

 All seven board members of the Federal Reserve Board of Governors and five Federal Reserve Bank presidents direct the open market operations that set U.S. monetary policy through their membership in the Federal Open Market Committee (FOMC).

-Records of the Federal Reserve Board of Governors are found in the Record Group n.
-82 at the National Archives and Records Administration.
+Records of the Federal Reserve Board of Governors are found in the Record Group number 82 at the National Archives and Records Administration.